OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

   - **Flags**: Decoding parameter
   - **Range**: `-1` to `INT_MAX`

-## St20p Muxer Plugin Documentation for FFmpeg Intel® Media Transport Library.
+## St20p Muxer Plugin Documentation for FFmpeg Media Transport Library.

 The MTL St20p Muxer plugin for FFmpeg is designed to handle the transmission of ST 2110-20 video streams over a network.
 Below are the input parameters that can be configured for the MTL St20p Muxer plugin.
 To use plugin prepend input parameters with `-f mtl_st20p`.